-One semester before students anticipate degree completion, they should complete an Application for Graduation.
+One calendar year before students anticipate degree completion, the student should complete an Application for Graduation.
 An official degree audit of the student's transcript, including all completed and in-progress courses, will be performed.
 Students will be informed in writing if all requirements have been met for graduation or if there are additional courses that must be completed.
-If the student changes their registration after the audit is completed, they need to contact the Registrar for a re-evaluation of the audit.
+If the student changes their registration after the audit is completed, the audit is considered nullified.
+A new audit may be requested.
 Applications are available in Student Services at both campuses and on myBay.
-No degree or certificate will be awarded without an Application for Graduation on file.